 The fellowship program is a two-year program fully certified by the Royal College of Physicians and Surgeons of Canada.
-We have the capability of accepting up to two fellows per year.
+We have the capability of accepting one to two fellows per year.
 Fellows have intensive time in clinical MFM, prenatal diagnosis, as well as neonatology, pathology and obstetrical medicine.
-There are also blocks of elective time which occur in both first and second year.
-Commonly this is used to join the Toronto fetal therapy group but other experiences would also be encouraged.
+There are also blocks of elective time which occur in both first and second year; commonly this is used to join the Toronto fetal therapy group but other experiences would also be encouraged.
 Another key element to any MFM fellowship program is ultrasound.
-McMaster Ultrasound provides obstetrical ultrasound services to a large number and wide variety of healthy and complex, high risk obstetrical patients from LHINs 3 and 4.
+McMaster Ultrasound provides obstetrical ultrasound services to a large number and wide variety of healthy and complex, high risk obstetrical patients from LHINs 3, 4 and 6.
 We see a high volume of fetal anomalies.
 Techniques provided in the unit include two dimensional (grayscale, Doppler) and 3D/4D dimensional scanning/reconstruction and invasive procedure guidance (amniocentesis and CVS).
-Fetal and maternal pelvic MRI is available for selected cases.
+Fetal and maternal MRI is available for selected cases.

-There are six months for research during the Fellowship.
-Each resident meets with the MFM Research Coordinator, and a Clinician-Scientist in the department, upon their arrival to discuss their previous research experiences, potential areas of interest, and career goals.
-Opportunities with various MFM faculty are discussed as there are a number of different opportunities.
-Once the resident has selected a research topic, there are specific modules set up by the MFM Research Coordinator.
+There are six blocks for research during the Fellowship.
+Each fellow meets with the MFM Research Coordinator, and a Clinician-Scientist in the department, upon their arrival to discuss their previous research experiences, potential areas of interest, and career goals.
+Opportunities with various MFM faculty are discussed as there are various areas of research interests amongst the faculty.
+Once the resident has selected a research topic, the MFM Research Coordinator sets up specific modules.
 These modules are taught by various faculty and are meant to guide the resident through key steps in developing a research project.
 The goal is to ensure the resident’s efficient progress towards contributing in a meaningful way to the literature.

 Setting up multicenter research projects is also possible within the time span of the fellowship.
 For instance, a recent graduate from the fellowship established a multicenter collaboration with University of Toronto, and published results in the British Journal of Obstetrics and Gynecology all within the time span of her two-year fellowship, and also received an award for best MFM poster at the University of Toronto/McMaster MFM – Neonatology Research Day.

 We are proud of our program and our MFM graduates.
 We work well together.
 We receive very positive feedback from our fellows.
-Our division would welcome interested applicants to apply, click here for the Postgrad application form.
+Our division would welcome interested applicants to apply.